Wildcat Statue

 5.1.2 Non-tenure-earning faculty must have a Master’s Degree in History or a related field.
 Exceptions to the Master’s Degree in History require the concurrence of a simple majority of the Department.
 In this process the department also must identify specific courses that the candidate may teach based on that degree.

-5.2 Recommendations to the Department for tenure, promotion, non-reappointment, and termination shall be by the Executive and Policy Committee, which includes the Department Head.
+5.2 Recommendations to the Department for tenure, continuing contract status, promotion, non-reappointment, and termination shall be by the Executive and Policy Committee, which includes the Department Head.

-5.2.1 Non-tenure-earning History faculty shall be subject to a performance assessment each semester by a tenured or tenure-earning History faculty member, who shall be assigned by the Executive and Policy Committee.
-The assigned faculty member will write a report that assesses effectiveness.
+5.2.1.
+For non-tenure-earning and non-continuing contract status history faculty, each semester a tenured, continuing contract, or tenure-earning History faculty member will write a report that assesses effectiveness.
 Each report will be considered by the Executive and Policy Committee, which will forward a recommendation to the Department Head about continuance or discontinuance of employment.

-5.3 All recommendations for new appointments, promotions, tenure, non-reappointment, and termination must be approved by the Department in regular or special sessions.
-Departmental recommendations for new appointments, promotions, and tenure require a simple majority vote.
+5.3 All recommendations for new appointments, promotions, tenure, continuing contract status, non-reappointment, and termination must be approved by the Department in regular or special sessions.
+Departmental recommendations for new appointments, promotions, continuing contract status, and tenure require a simple majority vote.
 Departmental recommendations for non-reappointment and termination require a two-thirds majority vote.

-5.4 Departmental Timetable for Tenure and Promotion Review Process
+5.4 Departmental Timetable for Tenure, Promotion, and Continuing Contract Review Process

 5.4.1.
-All relevant materials for application for tenure and/or promotion shall be delivered by the applicant to the Department in compliance with the timetable included in the Master Agreement.
+All relevant materials for application for tenure, promotion, and continuing contract status shall be delivered by the applicant to the Department in compliance with the timetable included in the Master Agreement.

 5.4.2 The Department Head shall notify the members of the Department in writing that application materials have been filed by an applicant with the Department and that those materials are available for review in the Department office.

-5.4.3 The Executive and Policy Committee and the Department Head shall make their preliminary recommendations regarding the applications for tenure and/or promotion, and provide these preliminary recommendations in writing to the applicant, not later than Oct.
+5.4.3 The Executive and Policy Committee and the Department Head shall make their preliminary recommendations regarding the applications for tenure, promotion, and continuing contract status, and provide these preliminary recommendations in writing to the applicant, not later than Oct.
 15 of the year of application.

-5.4.4 A special session of the Department shall be called to consider the recommendations of the Executive and Policy Committee regarding tenure and/or promotion not later than Nov.
+5.4.4 A special session of the Department may be called to consider the recommendations of the Executive and Policy Committee regarding tenure, promotion, and continuing contract status not later than Nov.
 1 of the year of application.
-Paper ballots shall be distributed and collected by the Faculty Secretary, who immediately shall count the votes and announce the results.

-5.5.1 For tenure or promotion, it is not expected that all examples given below for the three judgmental areas need be demonstrated.
-These Bylaws indicate types of activities that can be cited as evidence for tenure or promotion to the various ranks; the faculty member is encouraged to cite others.
+5.5 For tenure or promotion, or continuing contract status, it is not expected that all examples given below for the three judgmental areas need be demonstrated.
+These Bylaws indicate types of activities that can be cited as evidence for continuing contract status, tenure, promotion to the various ranks; the faculty member is encouraged to cite others.
 The demonstration of effectiveness and/or significant activities is understood to be cumulative since appointment or date of successful application for promotion to the current rank.

 5.6 ELIGIBILITY CRITERIA